MrBlueXav/Dekrispator_v2/README.md

 * GNU Tools for ARM Embedded Processors (gcc 4.9 2014 q4)
 * STM32 ST-LINK Utility for flashing the microcontroller

-Simple command line :
-Go into Release folder and type make (with Cygwin terminal).

 Compiles also on Linux (Debian 7.7) !

 - - -